celestiaorg/celestia-node/docs/adr/adr-009-public-api.md

 ## Context

-Celestia Node is being built for almost a half of a year with the bottom-up approach to development.
+Celestia Node has been built for almost half a year with a bottom-up approach to development.
 The core lower level components are built first and public API around them is getting organically shaped.
 Now that the project is maturing and its architecture is better defined, it's a good time to formally define a set of modules provided by the node and their respective APIs.